brannondorsey/keras_weight_animator/README.md

 pip install -r requirements.txt
 ```

-In order to render videos from the saved weight images you must also have the following packages to be installed on your machine:
+In order to render videos from the saved weight images you must also have the following packages installed on your machine:

 - [GNU Parallel](https://www.gnu.org/software/parallel/)
 - [ImageMagick](https://www.imagemagick.org/script/index.php)